Graft-versus-Host Disease of the Gastrointestinal Tract and Liver

 (11:46): GVHD can damage saliva glands in the mouth, causing dry mouth, mouth sores and an increased risk of cavities or periodontal disease

-(22:21) Jaundice and an increase in bilirubin may be a sign of GVHD in the liver.
+(22:21) Jaundice and an increase in bilirubin may be a sign of GVHD in the liver, which can interfere with the digestion of food.

 (25:29): Mild or moderate GVHD may be treated with localized or topical agents.
 Severe GVHD is typically treated with systemic corticosteroids or calcineurin inhibitors.